Wei Chuanzhong

 Wei Chuanzhong (魏传忠; born April 1954) is a retired Chinese politician.
-He was investigated by China's top anti-graft agency in March 2019.
-He has retired for almost five years.
-Previously he served as deputy director of the General Administration of Quality Supervision, Inspection and Quarantine.
+He was investigated by China's top anti-graft agency in March 2019, almost five years after his retirement.
+Previously he had served as deputy director of the General Administration of Quality Supervision, Inspection and Quarantine.
 He was director of the Chinese Society of Inspection and Quarantine.

 Biography

 Wei was born in Yanggu County, Shandong, in April 1954.
 In September 1975, he entered Shandong Agricultural University, where he majored in forestry.
 After graduating in August 1977, he joined the Liaocheng Municipal Forestry Bureau as a technician.
 And he served in several posts in Liaocheng, including government office secretary (1984-1987), Chinese Communist Party Deputy Committee Secretary of tuberculosis control hospital (1987-1988), deputy director of commodity inspection bureau (1988-1988), and director of commodity inspection bureau (1988-1995).
 In February 1995, he was transferred to Beijing and appointed director of the Office of State Commodity Inspection Bureau, which was reshuffled as State Administration for Entry-Exit Inspection and Quarantine in October 1998.
 In April 2000 he became the deputy director of Beijing Entry-Exit Inspection and Quarantine Bureau, rising to director in September of that same year.
 In April 2007, he was elevated to deputy director of the General Administration of Quality Supervision, Inspection and Quarantine, a position he held for more than seven years until his retirement in July 2014.